yasoobrasheed/demonsion/README.md

 # Demonsion

-Terminal commands to quickly scale your windows when plugging in your laptop to your monitor and vice versa.
+Terminal commands to quickly scale your Mac windows when plugging in your laptop to your monitor and vice versa.

 ## Getting Started